-- (1) The Board of Directors conducts multilateral review of various measures proposed by Directors concurrently serving as Executive Officers and their decision-making to secure the adequacy and appropriateness of the corporate decisionmaking, and supports the implementation of approved proposals by providing constructive recommendations and advice under the Company's mission in order to enhance the sustainable growth and medium- to long-term corporate value. - (2) Remuneration for Directors concurrently serving as Executive Officers is fixed remuneration based on their job responsibilities, a performance-based bonus, stock options, the rights of which may be exercised after the lapse of a certain period, and the Company's share-based payment depending on the performance result of a certain period.
-Remuneration for Other Executive Officers is fixed remuneration based on their job responsibilities, a performance-based bonus, and stock options, the rights of which may be exercised after the lapse of a certain period.
-Remuneration for Directors concurrently serving as Executive Officers is determined at the meeting of the Board of Directors with due respect for the details reported based on the result of discussions on the adequacy thereof at the Nominating and Compensation Advisory Committee.
-Rules on determining remuneration for Other Executive Officers and remuneration thereof are determined at the meeting of the Board of Directors. - (3) From the perspective of enhancing corporate value in the medium-to-long-term, in accordance with the Tosei Group ESG Policy and the Tosei Group ESG Action Guidelines related to Company sustainability efforts, the Board of Directors reflects strategies on the appropriate allocation of management resources including human resources and business portfolio strategies in its Medium-term Management Plan and annual business plans, and effectively monitors their execution to ensure they contribute to the sustained growth of the Tosei Group.
+- (1) The Board of Directors conducts multilateral review of various measures proposed by Executive Directors and their decision-making to secure the adequacy and appropriateness of the corporate decision-making, and supports the implementation of approved proposals by providing constructive recommendations and advice based on the Company's mission in order to enhance the sustainable growth and medium- to long-term corporate value. - (2) Remuneration for Executive Directors is fixed remuneration based on their job responsibilities, a performance-based bonus, stock options, the rights of which may be exercised after the lapse of a certain period, and the Company's share-based payment depending on the performance result of a certain period.
+Remuneration for Executive Officers is fixed remuneration based on their job responsibilities, a performance-based bonus, and stock options, the rights of which may be exercised after the lapse of a certain period.
+Remuneration for Executive Officers with due respect for the details reported based on the result of discussions on the adequacy thereof at the Nominating and Compensation Advisory Committee.
+Rules on determining remuneration for Executive Officers and remuneration thereof are determined at the meeting of the Board of Directors. - (3) From the perspective of enhancing corporate value in the medium-to-long-term, in accordance with the Tosei Group ESG Policy and the Tosei Group ESG Action Guidelines related to the Company's sustainability efforts, the Board of Directors reflects strategies on the appropriate allocation of management resources including human resources and business portfolio strategies in its Medium-term Management Plan and annual business plans, and effectively monitors their execution to ensure they contribute to the sustainable growth of the Tosei Group.